 Harold returned to Jamaica where he worked.
 He did travel to the U.S. often to see his sons and also to work on projects.

 It’s believed he remarried in Jamaica but got divorced.
-In 2002, he was in the middle of divorce proceedings with his alleged wife.
+In 2001, he was in the middle of divorce proceedings with a former wife, Marjorie Morrison.

 Don’t Miss: Abigail Disney’s Net Worth in 2019

 Harold and Toni’s elder son, Harold Ford Morrison Jr., was born on June 18, 1961.
 He was three years old when his parents split.

 At the time of their divorce, Toni was pregnant with their second son, Slade.
 Slade passed away in 2010 of pancreatic cancer.

 While Slade shared Toni’s artistic talent, even collaborating with her on several novels, Harold Jr. followed his father’s footsteps to become an architect.
 He graduated from the University of California at Berkeley and studied at the Architectural Association in London.

 “When I was four years old I saw my father’s drawings for the first time and knew instantly I wanted to do that,”Harold Jr. recalled.

 As an architect, he has been based in New York since 1992, and is currently an architect for Princeton University’s Plasma Physics Laboratory.
 He even worked on numerous projects with his father in the U.S.

 Both Slade and Harold Jr. shared a love for their father’s heritage.
 The younger Harold even makes frequent trips to Kingston, Jamaica, to visit his family there.

 Harold was also father to a daughter named Mala Morrison, who followed in his footsteps and pursued a career in architectural design.
 She currently works as a registered architect at her father’s firm, Harold Morrison + Robert Woodstock Associates Ltd.